 Section 502(b)(6) provides a method for calculating a ceiling on a landlord's rejection damages claim, and provides that a landlord's rejection damages claim must be disallowed to the extent it exceeds that statutory cap.
-The New Jersey District Court has stated that the purpose of the rejection damages cap is to "compensate a landlord for the loss suffered upon termination of a lease, while not permitting large claims for breaches of long-term leases to prevent other general unsecured creditors from recovering from the estate."25 This statutory cap is calculated in each particular case as follows:
+The New Jersey District Court has stated that the purpose of the rejection damages cap is to "compensate a landlord for the loss suffered upon termination of a lease, while not permitting large claims for breaches of long-term leases to prevent other general unsecured creditors from recovering from the estate."
+This statutory cap is calculated in each particular case as follows:

-- (A) the rent reserved by such lease, without acceleration, for the greater of one year, or 15 percent, not to exceed three years, of the remaining term of such lease, following the earlier of - - (i) the date of the filing of the petition; and(ii) the date on which such lessor repossessed, or the lessee surrendered, the leased property; plus - (B) any unpaid rent due under such lease, without acceleration, on the earlier of such dates.26 damages cap, it appears that most courts and commentators interpret the calculation of the rejection damages cap as based solely on subsection (A).
-Separately, subsection (B) is interpreted as an allowance of a landlord's general unsecured claim for any amounts due under the lease as of the petition date.27 As a leading treatise, Collier on Bankruptcy, explains, if a debtor/tenant is delinquent on obligations under the lease as of the petition date, "that amount is allowed as an amount 'due' under such lease under section 502(b)(6)(B) and is not subject to the limitation of [subsection (A)]."28 To be clear, neither claims for unpaid pre-petition rent obligations29 nor claims for unpaid post-petition rent obligations30 are subject to the Section 502(b)(6) cap.
+- (A) the rent reserved by such lease, without acceleration, for the greater of one year, or 15 percent, not to exceed three years, of the remaining term of such lease, following the earlier of - - (i) the date of the filing of the petition; and (ii) the date on which such lessor repossessed, or the lessee surrendered, the leased property; plus - (B) any unpaid rent due under such lease, without acceleration, on the earlier of such dates.

+Although, from a plain reading of the statute, it appears that subsection (B) of 11 U.S.C. § 502(b)(6) is intended to be part of the calculation of the rejection damages cap, it appears that most courts and commentators interpret the calculation of the rejection damages cap as based solely on subsection (A).
+Separately, subsection (B) is interpreted as an allowance of a landlord's general unsecured claim for any amounts due under the lease as of the petition date.27 As a leading treatise, Collier on Bankruptcy, explains, if a debtor/tenant is delinquent on obligations under the lease as of the petition date, "that amount is allowed as an amount 'due' under such lease under section 502(b)(6)(B) and is not subject to the limitation of [subsection (A)]."28 To be clear, neither claims for unpaid pre-petition rent obligations nor claims for unpaid post-petition rent obligations30 are subject to the Section 502(b)(6) cap.